 - If you don’t have a Bitrise account, sign up for free.

-If you are an existing customer and you already have a Bitrise account, you can access sample apps by opening the account menu and then selecting Getting started.
+If you are an existing customer and you already have a Bitrise account, you can access demo apps by opening the account menu and then selecting Getting started.

 - Once you have verified your account and answered a few questions about yourself, you will arrive at the Getting Started page.

-- Click on the Run a sample app button.
+- Click on the Run a demo app button.
 A popup window will be displayed allowing you to select the project type.
-Currently, we have 2 types: iOS and Android.
+Currently, we have four types: iOS, Android, Flutter and React Native.
 Make your choice and click Run selected.

 That's it!
 You just kicked off your first build on Bitrise 🎉